HSSH Staff

 Anna Jarske-Fransas

-Research Assistant Anna Jarske-Fransas works with HSSH communications, events and website.
-In addition, she is working on her PhD at the intersection of study of religions, sustainability and medicine.
+Project Planner Anna Jarske-Fransas works with HSSH's communications, events, website & other miscellaneous tasks.
+In addition, she is a Doctoral Researcher at the University of Helsinki Doctoral Programme in Theology and Religious Studies working on her PhD at the intersection of study of religions, sustainability and medicine in the MESSU research project.

 Sointu Leikas